lastlink/docs-1/04-developer/01-installation.md

 $ php composer.phar install
 ```

+Read more at the official site on [how to download and install composer](https://getcomposer.org/download/), or [how to install composer globally](https://getcomposer.org/doc/00-intro.md#globally).

 ----------

 ### Step 5: Setup the database
 The AMP-packages listed above all include Phpmyadmin.
 The following three steps need to be completed in order to setup the database

+#### Using PHPMyAdmin
 1. Create the database
    1. Databases -> Create Database
    2. Type *directus* as name and select *utf8_general_ci* as Collation.